 |Bio and Links|

 I enjoy going to the cemeteries and looking for gravestones of my family and looking for requests for other people.
 It makes me sad to see some stones in bad shape and some cemeteries so overgrown with weeds and not taken care of.
 I work full time, but I try to get to the cemeteries on my days off when I can.
 I spend many hours looking for other members requests.
 I don't do it just to get the credit for a request, I have added more photos to memorials than what shows on my credit for doing requests.
 I really enjoy looking for the gravestones and it is very relaxing to me.
-I love the old cemeteries, but alot of the gravestones are very old and in bad shape.
-There is alot of information you can find out from a gravestone. |
+I love the old cemeteries. |

 Note: The Dement Cemetery in Ohio County, WV is a very old cemetery located on private property.
 Many of the stones are very difficult to read and some dates may not be exactly right.
 Let me know of any corrections.

-I'm currently working on the Dallas Presbyterian Church Cemetery in Dallas, WV in Marshall County.
-This is another old cemetery with many old stones.
+The Dallas Presbyterian Church Cemetery in Dallas, WV in Marshall County is another old cemetery with many old stones.
 Some of the names and dates may not be correct.
-Many of stones are difficult to read.
+Many of the stones are difficult to read.
 Let me know of any corrections.
-I have found many gravestones of people that are not on the list in the cemetery books at the library or some with the names not correct.
+I have found many gravestones of people that are not on the list in the cemetery books at the library or some with the names that are not spelled correct.

 The four cemeteries are:

 1. Dallas Cemetery (also known as West Union Cemetery and Haneytown Cemetery).
 This was the first cemetery in this area about 1828.
-This is the very old cemetery across from the Dallas Fire Department.
+This is the very old.

 2. Dallas Presbyterian Church Cemetery (this church was called West Union Presbyterian Church back in 1831.
 The cemetery was there before the church was built.
 It too is called West Union Cemetery & Haneytown Cemetery).

-So just check both counties when you are looking for someone's burial place in this area..
+4. Mount View Cemetery currently still in operation to this day.I consider these four cemeteries in Marshall County and that is how they are listed on the Marshall County web-site.So just check both counties when you are looking for someone's burial place in this area..
 Peace to All!!

 |Find A Grave Friends|